apigee/apigeetool-node/README.md

 (optional) Formats the command's response as a JSON object.

 `--base-path -b`
 (optional) The base path of the API proxy.
 For example, for this API proxy, the base path is /example-proxy: http://myorg-test.apigee.net/example-proxy/resource1.

 `--import-only   -i`
 (optional) Imports the API proxy to Apigee Edge but does not deploy it.

 `--resolve-modules   -R`
 (optional) If the API proxy includes Node.js modules (e.g., in a `node_modules` directory), this option updates them on Apigee Edge without uploading them from your system.
 Basically, it's like running npm on Apigee Edge in the root directory of the API proxy bundle.

 `--upload-modules    -U`
 (optional) If specified, uploads Node.js modules from your system to Apigee Edge.

 ## <a name="undeploy"></a>undeploy

-Undeploys a named API proxy deployed on Apigee Edge.
+Undeploys a named API proxy or Node.js app deployed on Apigee Edge.

 #### Example